xyyusr/AutoChecker/README.md

 AutoChecker is a tool to automatically generate checker for static analyzers supported by LLM with textual description and test suite inputted.

+## Tool Playground

+We provide a tool demonstration website at https://autochecker.maskeduser.party.

 ## Repository Contents

 ### Directory `tool`